chris-carela/facebook-web-selenium-testng/README.md

 ## Web Automation for Facebook Using Selenium and TestNG

-### Summary:
+### Summary

 This project is a web automation framework example built using Page Object Model, Selenium, and TestNG.

 The test cases included cover three different scenarios:
 1. Successfully logging into an existing Facebook account (correct credentials)
 2. Unsuccessfully logging into an existing Facebook account (incorrect credentials)
 3. Creating a new account

-### Features:
+### Features

 - Selenium
 - ChromeDriver (Google Chrome browser)